---

 Marketplace founders often underestimate the nuances in fundraising compared to consumer-focused peers.
 The [funding guide for consumer & marketplace startups](https://qubit.capital/blog/funding-guide-consumer-marketplace-startups) breaks down what really changes in pitch positioning and investor lens across both models.

-Essential Metrics Framework for Marketplace Series A
+## Essential Metrics Framework for Series A Funding

 **Gross Merchandise Value (GMV)**